DoreenMolly/Microsoft_Movie_Analysis/README.md

 What are the market shares of the studios with the highest earnings?
 Is there a correlation between the earnings and market shares of the studios?
 How do the domestic earnings and foreign earnings compare?

+### DATA ANALYSIS & VISUALIZATION
+##### Questions I will be answering:

+Which genres are mostly produced in the film industry?
+Which genres have the highest rating?
+What has been the movie production trend over the years?
+Which studios produce the highest earnings?
+What are the market shares of the studios with the highest earnings?
+Is there a correlation between the earnings and market shares of the studios?
+How do the domestic earnings and foreign earnings compare?

+### RECOMMENDATIONS

+I will be sharing some recommendations to Microsoft like:

+To prioritize investing in the high-rated genres.
+To focus on quality over quantity; investing in high-quality content that stands out in a crowded market.
+To collaborate with companies that have high market shares to gain valuable expertise and industry connections.
+To capitalize on international audiences.